Entangled relationships stunt the growth of both partners, holding each person back, limiting personal growth.

 Intimate relationships require dual sacrifice, vulnerabilities (interdependence) to survive with abundance.
 An interdependent relationship is healthy, encouraging liveliness—not bondage.
 Interdependence doesn’t unnecessarily infringe on the individual, destroying independence.
 Neither partner abandons their precious individuality; they maintain distinct and interrelated lives.
 Within the healthy partnership, a third entity is created—the relationship; no longer two people but two people become three (the individuals and the relationship).

-A co-dependent relationship, as described by Gay and Kathleen Hicks, is an entanglement rather than a relationship.
+An entangled relationship is co-dependent.
+Gay and Kathleen Hicks refer to co-dependent relationships as entanglements (1992).
 An entanglement limits freedom.
 Each part impaired instead of enlarged.
-Imagine two power cords twisted and ensnared; the two cords chaotically wrapped with multiple knots and catches are shorter than the length of either individual cord fully extended.
-Now picture two power cords straitened and connected end to end, extending the length; the length of these two cords exceeds the length of either independent cord.
+Imagine two power cords twisted and ensnared; the two cords chaotically wrapped with multiple knots and catches are shorter than the length of either fully extended individual cord.
+Now picture two power cords straitened and connected, together the length is extended, exceeding the length of either independent cord.

 Co-dependence is this unconscious agreement limiting each other’s potential.
-In the Hendricks’ words again, the basic contract is: “If I don’t insist you change your bad habits, you won’t leave me or make me challenge my bad habits.”
+In the Hendricks’ words again, the basic contract is: “If I don’t insist you change your bad habits, you won’t leave me or make me challenge my bad habits” (1992).

 In the end, the security of the entanglement, limiting growth, denying novelty, and embracing of destructive habits usually wins the battle, “You keep your bad habit, I keep mine, and we live unhappily together forever.”

 Emotions overwhelm one or both partners.
 Partners lacking in emotional regulation skills are unable to navigate the occasional choppy waters of intimacy.

 See Emotional Boxing Match for more on this topic